RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 To star a link, go to the page and press the star icon in the toolbar.
 Optionally type a reminder of your reason for starring the link.

-When you visit the page it loses its star.
+When you next visit the page it automatically loses its star.
 The page remains in the menu if it's a page you often visit, or if it's pinned.
 Otherwise the page disappears from the menu.
 You can star it again if you need another reminder to visit the page.

 It's not possible to star an external link.

 ### <i class="fa fa-pencil"></i> Edit page title

 Page titles at 7 Cups are inconsistent.
-At 7 Cups the text of a link, the title of the page it links to, and the main heading on that page might all be different.
-Smart Links generally uses the page title, but it can sometimes be useful to change the title.
+It can sometimes be useful to change the title.

 To change a 7 Cups page's title, go to the page and press the pencil icon in the toolbar.
 Smart Links might eventually forget the new title, unless the page is pinned to the menu.